-Securities Offered \$ principal amount of % Senior Notes due 2011. \$ principal amount of % Senior Notes due 2031.
-Maturity Date % Senior Notes due , 2011 % Senior Notes due , 2031 Interest Payment Dates and , commencing , 2001.
+Securities Offered \$ principal amount of % Senior Notes due . \$ principal amount of % Senior Notes due .
+Maturity Date % Senior Notes due % Senior Notes due Interest Payment Dates and , commencing .
 Ranking The notes will be senior unsecured obligations and will rank equally with all of our existing and future senior unsecured indebtedness.
 All existing and future liabilities of our subsidiaries and project affiliates will be effectively senior to the notes.
+Ratings Each series of notes is expected to be assigned a rating of "BBB-" by Standard & Poor's Ratings Group and "Baa3" by Moody's Investors Service, Inc. Optional Redemption We may redeem some or all of the notes of either series at any time at the redemption prices described in "Description of Notes -- Optional Redemption".